mmm111mmm/RockLobster/README.md

 		Some Markdown text here

-It creates single pages, paginated pages and filtered paginated pages - in other words myblogpost.html, index.html and tags_YOURTAG.html.
+And creates pages like myblogpost.html, index.html and tags_YOURTAG.html.

-It allows you to use the metadata in posts, paginated posts and plugins.

 More functionality is supported through plugins.